reciprocalreviews/reciprocalapp/DESIGN.md

   name text not null '':text,
   -- The rich text description of the role, description text not null '':text,
+  -- Whether the role is invite only invited boolean not null
 )

 create table commmitments (